rectorphp/getrector-com/data/blog/posts/2020/2020-04-16-how-to-migrate-from-phpexcel-to-phpspreadsheet-with-rector-in-30-minutes.md

 vendor\bin\rector init
 ```

-3. Add your set to the config:
+3. Add your set to the `rector.php` config:

 ```php
 use Rector\Set\ValueObject\SetList;